kubernetes-sigs/kustomize/docs/eschewedFeatures.md

 knowledge of the k8s API, and YAML or JSON syntax.

 Most edits performed by kustomize can be expressed as [JSON patches] or [SMP patches].
-Common edits, like adding labels or adding a name prefix, get dedicated shorthand commands.
+Those can be verbose, so common patches, like adding labels or annotatations, get dedicated transformer plugins - `LabelTransformer`, `AnnotationsTransformer`, etc.
+These accept relatively simple YAML configuration allowing easy targetting of any number of resources.

 Another class of edits take data from one specific object's field and use it in another (e.g. a service object's name found and copied into a container's command line).
+These reflection-style edits are called _replacements_.

-These edits are designed to create valid output given valid input, and can provide syntactically and semantically informed error messages if inputs are invalid.
+The above edits create valid output given valid input, and can provide syntactically and semantically informed error messages if inputs are invalid.

-_Unstructured edits_, e.g. a templating approach,
+_Unstructured edits_, edits that don't limit
-or a command to replace any target string in the character stream with some other string, aren't limited by any syntax or object structure.

-Such powerful techniques are eschewed because
-- There would be no way to say that a kustomization was correct without running it and checking the output.
+themselves to a syntax or object structure, come in many forms.
+A common one in the configuration domain is the template or parameterization approach.

+In this technique, the source
+material is sprinkled with strings of the form `${VAR}`.
+A scanner replaces them with a value taken from a map using `VAR` as the map key.
+It's trivial to implement.

+kustomize eschews parameterization, because

+- The source yaml gets polluted with `$VARs` and can no longed be applied as is to the cluster (it _must_ be processed).
+- The source material is no longer structured, making it unusable with any YAML processor.
+  It's no longer _data_, it's now logic that must be compiled.
-- Errors in the output would be disconnected from the edit that caused it.
+- Errors in the output are disconnected from the edit that caused it.
-- They are toil to maintain by a rotating staff of operators.
+- The input becomes [unintelligible] as the project scales in any number of dimensions (resource count, cluster count, environment count, etc.)

 Kustomizations are meant to be sharable and stackable.
 Imagine tracing down a problem rooted in a clever set of stacked regexp replacements performed by various overlays on some remote base.
+We've used such systems, and never want to again.

-Other tools (sed, jinja, erb, envsubst, helm, ksonnet, etc.) provide varying degrees of unstructured editting and/or embedded languages, and can be used instead of, or in a pipe with, kustomize.
+Other tools (sed, jinja, erb, envsubst, kafka, helm, ksonnet, etc.) provide varying degrees of unstructured editting and/or embedded languages, and can be used instead of, or in a pipe with, kustomize.
+If you want to go all-in on _configuration as a language_, consider [cue].

+kustomize is going to stick to YAML in / YAML out.

 ## Build-time side effects from CLI args or env variables